 Table of Contents

-MinIO supports offloading identity management onto one of the following supported IDentity Providers (IDP):
+MinIO supports multiple external identity managers through the following IDentity Providers (IDP):

 MinIO supports using an OpenID Connect (OIDC) compatible IDentity Provider (IDP) such as Okta, KeyCloak, Dex, Google, or Facebook for external management of user identities.
 Configuring an external IDP enables Single-Sign On workflows, where applications authenticate against the external IDP before accessing MinIO.